Chippewa County centenarian continues to love life on the family farm

 Born in 1919, Verna grew up on a small farm about eight miles southwest of Bloomer, where the family milked about 15 cows.
 She and her five siblings worked hard, both in the home and around the farm, she recalls.
 The arrival of electricity on the farm, which was located at the end of the line, revolutionized everything from pumping water to illuminating the evening homework routine.

-She had a three-mile walk to school, some winters going through tall snowbanks.
-Sometimes it was so cold that her lunch was frozen by the time she arrived at school.
+She had a three-mile walk to school, some winters going through very tall snowbanks.
+Sometimes, it was so cold that her lunch was frozen by the time she arrived at school.
 She said she went to school an extra year because her younger sister didn’t want to go alone.

-Verna and her late husband, Vernon, who died in 1983 after a short illness, were married in 1942, and she moved to his home farm, where she helped out with everything from baling hay to picking rock.
+Verna and her late husband, Vernon, who passed away in 1983 after a short illness, were married in 1942, and she moved to his home farm, where she helped out with everything from baling hay to picking rock.
+She recalls their first tractor in the 1950s — a Fordson with a growling transmission that could be clearly heard at work in far-off fields.

+Randy said his older sister, Luanne Winget, who with her husband, Bruce, recently retired from dairy farming, remembers them farming with horses.

 A college graduate, she taught for many years in local one-room schools, one with as few as nine students.
 She rounded out her career in the 1970s at St. Paul’s in Bloomer.
 One former student still sends her a card every holiday.